 1. Credit Distribution

-- Multi-Touch Attribution models distribute credit across multiple touchpoints, reflecting the complexity of customer journeys.
+• Multi-Touch Attribution models allocate credit among various touchpoints, reflecting the complexity of customer journeys.

 2. Complexity